 Quickly resolved by sealing the gap for good with a tube of rubber sealant.

-- Floor drains – a common entry-point for insects and easily overcome by removing the drain cap and installing some screen mesh on the underside of the lid – a cheap yet effective solution.
+- Floor drains – a common entry-point for pests and easily overcome by removing the drain cap and installing some screen mesh on the underside of the lid – a cheap yet effective solution.